derekburgess/jaws/docs/storage/repositories.md

 evidence snapshot.
 The bundle is not a general Neo4j dump: unmanaged labels, properties, and relationships require a separate database-native backup if they must be preserved.

+### Migration backup proof

+A pending destructive or irreversible migration cannot consume a path or an operator assertion as proof by itself.
+The migration-backup adapter first loads and fully validates the portable bundle, snapshots the live managed evidence, and requires exact schema provenance plus whole-content checksum equality.
+Its typed proof binds the resolved target database, target schema version, protected migration versions, source-schema digest, evidence checksum, export time, and resolved bundle path.

+The migration manager repeats the database, target, protected-version, and schema-digest checks before its first statement.
+Missing or mismatched proof is mutation-free.
+Existing additive versions 1–4 retain their historical checksums and behavior; version 1's non-mutating legacy-schema adoption is explicitly exempt because no managed export format exists before it.

 ## AdministrationRepository

 `AdministrationRepository.plan` returns the exact database, ordered schema migration